How D’Addario leverage Teamwork to revolutionize manufacturing process.

 With over 45 years of designing and manufacturing musical instrument accessories, some of which are patented in the U.S. and abroad, D’Addario has consistently grown its revenue by 2 to 3% year-over-year because of the commitment to customer needs and investment in the equipment and machinery used to make its products.

-Jennifer Verdi-Cohen, Director of Project Management at D’Addario, spoke about how the company uses Teamwork Projects to manage capital expenditure investments, research and development efforts, digital initiatives, product launches and trade shows.
+Jennifer Verdi-Cohen, Director of Project Management at D’Addario, spoke about how the company uses Teamwork to manage capital expenditure investments, research and development efforts, digital initiatives, product launches and trade shows.

 D’Addario has utilized lean manufacturing processes to optimize the company’s supply chain and new product development processes.
 The incorporation of lean manufacturing into these and other activities has been wildly successful in that it has improved efficiencies across the organization.

 Before introducing lean, the company occasionally suffered long lead times, lost sales opportunities, a buildup of excess inventory, high scrap rates and produced product components at the wrong time.
 After implementing lean, D’Addario successfully freed up over 70,000 square feet of manufacturing and distribution space.
 They also have improved customer service and order fulfillment, and along with reduced costs, were able to create more jobs.
 Finally, work processes were also reduced, in certain instances, from 4 months to three hours.